OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-vue.md

    - **What do you want to name your add-in?** `my-office-add-in`
    - **Which Office client application would you like to support?** `Excel`

 After you complete the wizard, it creates a `my-office-add-in` folder, which contains a `manifest.xml` file.
-The `manifest.xml` file will be important later.
+You will use the manifest to sideload and test your add-in at the end of the quick start.

 ## Secure the app